Rapha149/MessageHider/tutorials/English/ENGLISH.md

     - `text (text)` - The message to filter for.
 If JSON is enabled, in JSON format.
 If the filter is only to be executed via `/messagehider run`, `null` can be specified.

+    - `replace`
+        - `enabled (true/false)` - Whether to replace the message instead of hiding it.
-    - `replacement (text)` - The text to replace the message with if the filter matches.
+        - `text (text)` - The text to replace the message with if the filter matches.
 The text can be specified as JSON or as normal text.
 Also you can use colors with & characters.
 If `regex` is enabled, `$1`, `$2` and `$n` can be used to access the first, second and `n`th group of the pattern.
-If `null` is specified as replacement ( default), the message will be hidden as normal and not replaced.
+If `null` is specified (default), the text of the message won't be altered.
+You can use that if you want to change the message type for example.
           If another filter would have hidden the message before, the message will still be replaced, but after the message has been replaced once, it will not be changed further.
+        - `type` - The new type of the message.
+Possible values:
+            - `null` - The type won't be changed (default).
+            - `CHAT` - Chat messages.
+            - `SYSTEM` - System messages.
+            - `GAME_INFO` - Messages above the hotbar.
+            - `SAY` - Messages originating from the /say command.
+            - `MSG` - Messages originating from the /msg command.
+            - `TEAMMSG` - Messages originating from the /teammsg command.
+            - `EMOTE` - Messages originating from the /emote command.
+            - `TELLRAW` - Messages originating from the /tellraw command.
+        - `systemMessage (true/false)` - Whether to replace a player message (chat, /say, ...) with a normal system message.
+This only applies in 1.19+.
+          When you alter the text of player messages it is recommended to enable this because otherwise there will be an indication that the message was altered and the player also has access to the former message.
+It is recommended to also change the message type when enabling this.

     - `ignoreCase (true/false)` - If enabled, case is ignored when filtering.
 If JSON is enabled, this applies for the values, not for the keys.

     - `type` - The type of the message.
 Possible values:
-      - `null` - Ignored.
+        - `null` - Ignored (default).
         - `CHAT` - Chat messages.
         - `SYSTEM` - System messages.
         - `GAME_INFO` - Messages above the hotbar.
         - `SAY` - Messages originating from the /say command.
         - `MSG` - Messages originating from the /msg command.
         - `TEAMMSG` - Messages originating from the /teammsg command.
         - `EMOTE` - Messages originating from the /emote command.
         - `TELLRAW` - Messages originating from the /tellraw command.

     - `regex (true/false)` - If enabled, the plain message or JSON values are inspected according to regex.
 A guide to regex is available at [RegExr](https://regexr.com/).
 Note: Punctuation characters like dots are interpreted